IngegnoMakerSpace/girlsinstem/_services/02wearables.md

 ---
-title: 'Wearable technology and electronic textiles toolkit'
+title: '2021-07-12 Wearable technology and electronic textiles BootCamp'
 image: '/services/default.png'
+shortcontent: The wearable toolkit provides the necessary equipment to run e-textiles workshops around topics such as sportswear, fashion, making toys and espionage.
+At the same time it will raise young people’s awareness about environmental issues related to textiles and technological waste.
 ---

-This toolkit will provide the necessary equipment to run e-textiles workshops around topics such as sportswear, fashion, making toys and espionage.
-At the same time it will raise young people’s awareness about environmental issues related to textiles and technological waste.
+This wearable toolkit provides the necessary equipment to run e-textiles workshops around topics such as sportswear, fashion, making toys and espionage.
+At the same time it raises young people’s awareness about environmental issues related to textiles and technological waste.

 ### Want to participate?